 While it may be possible to turn up at the door and purchase tickets, many of the events do sell out so it is recommended that you purchase them in advance.
 Here are some of the most popular.

-One of the most popular Illuminate Adelaide events for the last two years has been Light Cycles in the Adelaide Botanic Gardens.
+Some of the most popular Illuminate Adelaide events have been those in the Adelaide Botanic Gardens.
+If you loved them, you will also like this year’s display, called Night Visions.

 Where: Adelaide Botanic Gardens